manofsteel-ab/System-Design-and-Design-Patterns/sample-problems/design_elevator/readme.md

 Let's start with small feature

-## What are the elements that you can think of about an elevator?
+## What are the elements that you can think of for an elevator?

 - Elevator controller(control all the events and moves car)
 - Car